ofemiashiru/CI_MS2_QSG/README.md

 ### Testing user stories

-- Please note that these screen recordings were taken before the play now buttons were added
+- Please note that these screen recordings were taken before the play now buttons and quiz were added
+- However the quiz itself has been added to fulfil user story 14

 1. I want to play the QuickShot game.